ItsYasiru/personal-site/README.md

             <td>Python</td>
             <td>Experienced</td>
             <td>
-                This is my strongest language now, I've been coding discord bots, several computer applications with python.
+                This is my strongest language now.
+I have been coding discord bots, several computer applications with python.
 Good with discord.py, pymongo, PyQt & more.
             </td>
         </tr>
         <tr>